-- 1. A Latin preposition meaning from, out of, by, on, on account of, or according to. - 2.
-A prefix, denoting removal or cessation.
-Prefixed to the name of an office, relation, status, etc., it denotes that the person spoken of once occupied that office or relation, but does so no longer, or that he is now out of it.
-Thus, ex-mayor, ex-partner, ex-judge. - 3.
+its effect in inducing belief.
+It often happens that an uncorroborated witness may tell of, by, on, on account of, or according to a story so natural and reasonable, and in manner so sincere and honest, as to comstatus, etc., it denotes that the person spoken of once occupied that office or relation, but does so no longer, or that he is now out of it.
+Thus, ex-mayor, ex-partner, ex-judge.

 A prefix which is equivalent to "without," "reserving," or "excepting."
 In this use, probably an abbreviation of "except."
-Thus, ex-interest, ex-coupons. - "A sale of bonds 'ex.
+Thus, ex-interest, ex-coupons.

+"A sale of bonds 'ex.
 July coupons' means a sale reserving the coupons; that is, a sale in which the seller receives, in addition to the purchase price, the benefit of the coupons, which benefit he may realize either by detaching them or receiving from the buyer an equivalent consideration."
 Porter v.
-Wormser, 94 N. Y. 445. - 4.
+Wormser, 94 N. Y. 445.

 Also used as an abbreviation for "exhibit."
 See Dugan v.
 Trisler, 69 Ind.
 555.